Zirconium419122/Photon-ray-tracer/README.md

 ```javascript
 const scene = new Scene();
 ```
-Now you can add the objects to the scene as per the instructions later in the README, the second thing we need is the `renderer` which can be made like so.
+Now you can add the objects to the scene as per the instructions in this section on how to add [Cubes](#how-to-add-a-cube-to-the-scene) to the scene and here how to add [Spheres](#how-to-add-a-sphere-to-the-scene) to the scene, the second thing we need is the `renderer` which can be made like so.
 ```javascript
 const renderer = new Renderer(canvas, scene);
 ```
-The last thing we need before we call the `render` function is the parameters for the rendering which we show how to do later in the README.
+The last thing we need before we call the `render` function is to define the parameters for the renderer functions which we show how to do [here](#how-to-change-the-parameters-of-the-renderer).

 ### How to add a Sphere to the scene

 Adding an object to the scene is quite simple.
 All you have to do is create a new object and add it to the scene.
 This can be done by using the `addObject` function.
 Let's do it with a sphere.
-We add it inside a scope that way we don't have to rename the object and the parts of it each time.
+We add it inside a scope that way we don't have to rename the object and the parts of it each time we want to add another one.
 ```javascript
 {
    const sphereCenter = new wasm.Vector(0, 0, -5);